On this page

 - Screening for hepatitis B for non-pregnant adolescents and adults at high risk.

-- Routine screenings for women (see list below for examples).
+- Routine screenings for men and women (see list below for examples).

 - Certain radiology and lab tests such as screening mammograms.

 - Screening procedures such as colonoscopy.
-For coverage of colonoscopy performed to diagnose or treat disease or illness, UMP Classic members see page 45 of your certificate of coverage and UMP CDHP members see page 43 of your certificate of coverage.
+For coverage of colonoscopy performed to diagnose or treat disease or illness, see your UMP Classic or UMP CDHP certificate of coverage.